 At specific sites, we were seamlessly handed off to expert guides and when finished with the expert guide, we were either handed off to Rad or walked to our hotel.
 We certainly could have managed this trip by ourselves for a fraction of the price by renting a car and hashing out the details but there is no possible way we could have done it as efficiently and effectively as the tour company did.

 To wrap up this Jordan introductory post, below is a short explanation of each of the four main segments of our trip.
 I’m going to write separate posts for the segments because there is so much to write about!

-The Dead Sea is the lowest elevation on earth with the surface of the sea being 429 metres (1,407 feet) below sea level.
+The Dead Sea is the lowest elevation on earth with the surface of the sea being 429 meters (1,407 feet) below sea level.
 Though it’s called a sea, it’s landlocked and bordered by Israel on the west and Jordan on the east.
-The water is 9.6x more salty than a traditional sea, burns like a mother fucker when it gets in your eye and has magical healing powers (which DOES NOT include healing burning eyeballs).
+The water is 9.6x saltier than a traditional sea, burns like a mother fucker when it gets in your eye and has magical healing powers (which DOES NOT include healing burning eyeballs).
 Oh, and humans float when in the water.

 Petra is a large village of approximately 50,000 residents.
 It’s known as the Rose City and is most famous for the Treasury and other carvings in the soft red sandstone mountains and plateaus.
 The Treasury was featured in the movie Indiana Jones: The Last Crusaders.

-Wadi Rum is a red Martian-like desert located in southern Jordan, about an hour drive from Petra.
+Wadi Rum is a red Martian-like desert located in southern Jordan, about an hour’s drive from Petra.
 It’s hot and sandy and sort of looks like something you’d see in Sedona, Arizona or the Grand Canyon.
-The movie The Martian was filmed here and, in fact, was filming during our visit (no Matt Damon sightings sadly).
+The movie The Martian was filmed here and, in fact, was in production during our visit (no Matt Damon sightings sadly).